kylegilman/video-embed-thumbnail-generator/readme.txt

 = Why doesn't my video play? =

 Most of the time your video doesn't play because it's not encoded in the right format.
-Videos have containers like mp4, mov, ogv, mkv, flv, etc and within those containers there are video and audio codecs like H.264, MPEG-4, VP8, etc. The best option for this plugin is an mp4 container with H.264 video and AAC audio. mp4s with MPEG-4 video will not play in the Flash player, and if you don't use AAC audio you won't get any audio.
+Videos have containers like mp4, mov, ogv, mkv, flv, etc and within those containers there are video and audio codecs like H.264, MPEG-4, VP8, etc. The best option for this plugin is an mp4 container with H.264 video and AAC audio.
+It's confusing, but there is a codec usually identified simply as "MPEG-4" of "MPEG-4 Visual" which is not the same thing as H.264 even if it's in an mp4 container. mp4s with MPEG-4 video will not play in most browsers, and if you don't use AAC audio you won't get any audio.

 Use <a href="http://mediaarea.net/en/MediaInfo">MediaInfo</a> to get really detailed information about your media files.